 This is officially the worst update I have seen in any app this year!
-It breaks my heart it came from Readdle.
+It breaks my heart that it came from Readdle.
 Yet they are charging a subscription for it?!

 The interface has improved.
-It is cleaner and more slick as to be expected of any app in 2019.
+It is cleaner and more slick, as to be expected of any app in 2019.
 I love the new look.

-Its set up has slightly changed.
+Its setup has slightly changed.
 You get an option to create a PDF at the very top of the sidebar.

-They renamed the on my iPad option to my files.
+They renamed the on my iPad option to My files.
 This contains all the files in your app.
 Your Recents tab has been moved up.
 It used to be further down, the very last icon on the sidebar.
 They added a feature allowing you to add your favourite files and folders for easier access.
 That’s quite useful.